Great North 10K

-The Great North 10K, styled as the Simplyhealth Great North 10K for sponsorship purposes, is a 10K road run, which has been called "the North East's biggest 10K running event", with over 5,000 people taking part.
+The Great North 10K, styled as the AJ Bell Great North 10k since 2023 for sponsorship purposes, is a 10K road run, which has been called "the North East's biggest 10K running event", with over 5,000 people taking part.
 It is part of the Great Run series and the number of participants is only outnumbered by the Great North Run.
 The race in its present format was first staged in Sunderland in 2009 but changed locations to Gateshead for the 2011 event.
 Prior to 2009, a 10K race had taken place at Roker along the coastline of Sunderland but the event was only open to female competitors; when it changed to permit male participants, it was re-styled as the Great North 10K.
 In 2013, the date was brought forward to become the official running event partner of the 2013 European Team Championships.

 History

 For three years commencing in 2006, a women-only 10K race was held at Roker along the coastline of Sunderland.
 When the race was opened up to allow for male competitors, it became known as the Great North 10K.

 The re-styled Great North 10K run first took place in mid July 2009 in Sunderland and that year it had 4,500 people taking part together with top flight runners from around the world.
 Olympic bronze medallist Tony Jeffries set the competitors off.
 The event was televised and broadcast by Channel Five with repeats shown on various Sky Sports channels; highlights were later shown on television channels throughout the world.
 The overall winner was Steve Mokoka, the champion half marathon runner from South Africa who completed the course in a time of twenty-nine minutes twenty seconds.
 Male competitors also gained second and third places in the form of Africans Tsegai Tewelde and Tsegezeab Woldmichael.
 However, the fastest times set in the women's section were all British runners with Kate Reed crossing the line first in thirty-three minutes twenty-two seconds.
 Hayley Haining was second and Rosemary Ryan from Ireland was third.
 The event was described in the Sunderland Echo newspaper as having an "electric atmosphere" together with "perfect running conditions" making it a "huge hit".